alettaka/alettaka/README.md

 - 👋 Hi, I’m @alettaka
 - 👀 I’m interested in genomics, epigenetics, diabetes, food & health
-- 🌱 I’m currently learning python, R, datascience, genomics, all via Coursera
+- 🌱 I’m currently doing a MSc in Medical Informatics at the FHNW in Switzerland
 - 💞️ At the moment I am still focusing on studying, I hope to work on collaborations later...
 - 📫 How to reach me: alettaka@gmx.ch